moleculerjs/database/docs/README.md

 ```

 ### `readonly`: \<boolean\> _(Default: `false`)_
 You can make a field read-only with the `readonly: true`.
-In this case, the property can't be set by the user, only the service can do it.
-It means, for read-only fields, you should define `default` or `set` or any operation hooks.
+In this case, the property can't be set by the user, only the service can do that.
+This means that you should define `default` or `set` or other operation hooks for read-only fields.

 ### `immutable`: \<boolean\> _(Default: `false`)_
-The immutable field means you can set the value once.
+The immutable field means that you can set the value once.
 It cannot be changed in the future.

 **Example**
 ```js